vmchale/tokei-vim/README.md

 <silent> co
 ```

+Press `q` to exit when it displays the code content of your project.

 You can also set `g_tokei_exlude` to exlude a file or pattern; tokei follows the as a .gitignore.
 If you wish to exclude two patterns, separate them with a comma with no spaces, e.g.

 ```